Depositing and Reporting Withheld Taxes: New Jersey

-- All employers are required to file a year-end reconciliation form, along with the state copy of federal Form W-2, Wage and Tax Statement, by the last day in February following the end of the calendar year.
+- All employers are required to file a year-end reconciliation form, along with the state copy of federal Form W-2, Wage and Tax Statement.
 See Annual Reconciliation Forms and Filing Deadlines.

-- New Jersey employers may file Forms W-2 electronically, according to Social Security Administration specifications.
-See Electronic and Magnetic Media Form W-2 Reporting Requirements.
+- New Jersey employers must file Forms W-2 electronically, according to Social Security Administration specifications.
+See Form W-2 Reporting Requirements.